axiros/terminal_markdown_viewer/README.md

 Markdown is actually simple enough to be well displayed on modern (256 color) terminals (except images that is).

+Regarding color options: mdv has quite a lot, ships with > 200 themes, converted from html to ansi.
+Those can be combined for code output and regular md output, so you have > 40000 themes in total ;-)

 ## Alternatives

-1. There are few (e.g. [msee](https://www.npmjs.com/package/msee)) from the js community but they require nodejs & npm, which I don't have on my servers.
-Also I did not like the styling.
+1. There are few from the js community (e.g. [msee](https://www.npmjs.com/package/msee)) but they require nodejs & npm, which I don't have on my servers.
+Also I personally did not like the styling and the table handling.

-2. pandoc -> html -> elinks, lynx or pandoc -> man -> groff
+2. pandoc -> html -> elinks, lynx or pandoc -> man -> groff.
+A bit heavy and hard to use from within other programs.

 ## Installation